 The Indian markets have started today's session on a positive note.
 The benchmark indices opened above the breakeven mark and have stayed in the positive territory.
-Other key Asian markets are in the green with Malaysia (up 0.8%) leading the pack of gainers.
-The US markets ended higher by 0.8% yesterday.
+Other key Asian markets are in the green with Indonesia (up 3%) leading the pack of gainers.
+The US markets ended lower by 0.2% yesterday.